crystalcommerce/Frontend-Standards/README.md

     .my-div {background: blue;}
     ```

+- **Hacks**
-- **Hacks**: Any CSS hacks should be external from the main CSS document, and should be well commented on why you are using the hack
+    - Any CSS hacks should be external from the main CSS document, and should be well commented on why you are using the hack

     *Bad*
     ```css